tom-halpin/pe-dojo-book/content/003j-conclusion.md

 ## Conclusion

-Hopefully this overview of Design Thinking has given you an insight into how simple and yet how revolutionary an idea it is.
+Hopefully this overview of Design Thinking has given you an insight into how simple and yet how revolutionary an approach it is.

 The chapter included